-The programme does not provide a business plan template and IOs mustn't provide one either.
-NEs should be able to choose the format they prefer.
+The programme does not provide a business plan template.
+Any IOs wishing to provide one should indicate that it is not an official template by the EYE programme.
 It will be up to the IOs to check if the document is of sufficient quality and fulfils the basic requirements, namely that it demonstrates that the NE is firmly planning to start his/her own business or has started his/her own business within the last 3 years and that the business idea is well thought through.